dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

 ### Setting up the neural network structure

+Set up a neural network inspired by the neural language model proposed by [Bengio et al. (2003)](https://www.jmlr.org/papers/volume3/bengio03a/bengio03a.pdf).
+The main components are:
+- an *embedding layer* that maps token integers to floating-point vectors,
+- *intermediate layers* that map between input and output representations,
+- an *output layer* that computes (the logits of) a probability distribution over the vocabulary.

+You are free to experiment with the design of the intermediate layers.

 **Sanity check**: carry out the following steps:
 - Create an integer tensor of shape 1x*N* where *N* is the length of the context window.
 It doesn't matter what the integers are except that they should be less than the vocabulary size.
+(Alternatively, take one instance from your training set.)
 - Apply the model to this input tensor.
 It shouldn't crash here.
 - Make sure that the shape of the returned output tensor is 1x*V* where *V* is the size of the vocabulary.